top of page

 Hi

-Who am I?
 Previous life...

-Hi, I'm Carl, a UX designer focused on solving complex problems and creating engaging, user-centered experiences.
-I started my journey in design by first working as a graphic designer (Event - The experience design agency, Foster + Partners, Imagination, Formula 1, Sea Life) creating large event experiences and later designing in the digital realm - creating interactive digital displays involving an increasing amount of moving image graphics.
+I started my journey in design by first working as a lead graphic designer (Event - The experience design agency, Foster + Partners, Imagination, Formula 1, Babylon Health, Sea Life) creating large event experiences and later designing in the digital realm (brand roll outs, social media, website design etc.).
+I created interactive digital displays involving an increasing amount of moving image graphics, website updates, internal intranet designs.
+Taking users on a journey through digital and physical stories and spaces have many parallels with UX (each project built from research and user focus).

 As a UX Designer, I: